matzolla/PISE-S.A.R.L-house-price-predictor/README.md

 4. The dependencies used are: *streamlit* and *ngrok* as seen on the jupyter notebook provided in this repo

 This is just a prototype ment for fun!!!, enjoy
-*  All have been done on  google colab
+5. All have been done on  google colab
+6. The dataset used is available here['https://www.kaggle.com/quantbruce/real-estate-price-prediction']

 ## How it works
 * If you want to train the model again, run the jupyter notebook to ubtain the weights for predictions